ecmwf/odc/docs/content/implementation.rst

 Implementation
 ==============

-The API design has significant consistency in concepts for all of the supported languges.
+The API design has significant consistency in concepts for all of the supported languages.
 This section gives an overview of how the **odc** library should be used.

 .. toctree::
    :maxdepth: 1